This page provides information about the Bump material in V-Ray for Rhino.

 The Bump material settings are organized in Basic and Advanced modes.
 You can switch the mode from the toggle button under the Preview Swatch or globally from the Configuration rollout of the Settings tab.

-The Add Layer and Add Attribute buttons are provided for some V-Ray materials, including Bump.
-For more information, see the Layers and the Attributes sections of the Materials page.
+Add Layer and Add Attribute buttons are provided for some V-Ray materials, including Bump.
+You can select an additional layer that can add up to the appearance of the material.
+For more information, see the Add Attribute and Add Layer sections.

 A Reset option is provided in the context menu of each Number Slider.
 You can reset the slider value to the default one.